BioCom-Lab/AIGS/README.md

   6. Xin: Xin, Yurong, et al. "RNA sequencing of single human islet cells reveals type 2 diabetes genes."
 Cell metabolism 24.4 (2016): 608-615.https://doi.org/10.1016/j.cmet.2016.08.018.
   7. Muraro: Muraro, Mauro J., et al. "A single-cell transcriptome atlas of the human pancreas."
 Cell systems 3.4 (2016): 385-394. https://doi.org/10.1016/j.cels.2016.09.002.
   8. Lake: Lake, Blue B., et al. "Neuronal subtypes and diversity revealed by single-nucleus RNA sequencing of the human brain."
 Science 352.6293 (2016): 1586-1590. http://doi.org/10.1126/science.aaf1204.

+#### RUNNING THE PYTHON IMPLEMENTATION
+We also provide the PYTHON code to run scAIG on the Yan data set in the demo_scAIG_C.py for clustering and demo_scAIG_V.py for visulization.

+Please refer to the directory MATLAB and the file README.txt within for further detail.

+####DEBUG
+If you encounter any issues while running our code, please do not hesitate to contact us at 12035009@zju.edu.cn.
+We will be more than happy to assist you.